Saturday, December 31, 2011

 The product catalog is a collection of repository items (categories, products, media, etc.) that provides the organizational framework for your commerce site.
 ATG Commerce includes a standard catalog implementation, based on the ATG SQL Repository, that you can use or extend as necessary.

-The structure is built on Catalog –> Category –> Product –> Sku
+structure is built on Catalog –> Category –> Product –>

 Where you can modify the features of each level.